OFC U-16 Men's Championship

 The OFC Men's U-16 Championship is a biennial football tournament for players under the age of 16.
 The tournament decides the only two qualification spots for the Oceania Football Confederation (OFC) and its representatives at the FIFA U-17 World Cup, which is held every two years.

 Between 1983 and 2017, the tournament was open to teams under-17 years of age and was called the OFC U-17 Championship.
 Since 2018, the age limit was reduced to under 16 years of age, the tournament is called the OFC U-16 Championship.

 Eligible teams

 All member nations of the Oceania Football Confederation are allowed to enter a team.
-Teams that have participated in the tournament so far were:
+Teams that have participated in the tournament are: